 Photo courtesy of Ceilings Plus

-Tompkins Cortland Community College, Dryden, New York
+Tompkins Cortland Community College, Dryden, New York Architect: JMZ Architects and Planners, P.C. |

 In school auditoriums and theaters, metal and wood ceilings can be shaped to create good sound diffusion with curved and angled panels.
 Some panels can be perforated to absorb sound and others can be non-perforated to reflect sound.
 Perforated wall and ceiling panels can be specified to "tune" the acoustics in a room.
 By adjusting the hole size, hole spacing, and cavity depth, panels can be designed to absorb more sound at a particular group of frequencies, much like adjusting the bass, mid, and treble controls on your home stereo.